Dana-Farber Cancer Institute

 Associate Member, Broad Institute

-Once completed, this work should provide new knowledge about the biological characteristics of breast cancer in African American patients, improve our understanding of the disparities in outcomes and inform the development of novel treatment strategies in this patient population.
-As part of this study, Dr. Wagle will also create a shareable unique resource of tumor and patient information linked to clinical data, which should prove invaluable for future translational research questions.
+Dr. Wagle’s goal is to enroll 1000 Black patients with metastatic breast cancer in the MBCproject.
+As participants are enrolled, his team will generate clinical data, genomic data, and patient-reported data for further analysis.
+Once completed, this work should provide new knowledge about the biological characteristics of breast cancer that develops in Black patients.
+Dr. Wagle and his team will also create a shared unique resource of somatic and germline genomic information linked to clinical data, including patient outcomes, which should prove invaluable for future translational research questions.

 Nikhil Wagle is an Assistant Professor of Medicine at Harvard Medical School, a medical oncologist at Dana-Farber Cancer Institute, and an associate member of the Broad Institute of MIT and Harvard.
 He is the Deputy Director of the Center for Cancer Precision Medicine at Dana-Farber Cancer Institute.
 He received his MD from Harvard Medical and completed his residency training in internal medicine at Brigham and Women’s Hospital, where he also served as chief medical resident, and completed his fellowship training in hematology/oncology in the Dana-Farber/Partners program.

 Dr. Wagle leads a translational research program in the field of breast cancer genomics and precision (or “personalized”) cancer medicine.
 The major goals of his work are to better understand the biology of metastatic breast cancer and to develop new ways to overcome or prevent drug resistance in patients with advanced breast cancer.
 Ultimately, his research aims to identify characteristics of tumors that might improve clinical decision-making for patients with advanced cancer.